Evelyn Mackin Grant

 A salute to Evelyn J. Mackin, PT

 Evelyn J. Mackin, PT graduated from the University of Pennsylvania, Graduate Hospital School of Physical Therapy in 1944.
 Two years later she began working with her mentor, James M. Hunter, M.D. and his partner Lawrence H. Schneider, M.D.
-Together, they founded the Hand Rehabilitation Center in 1972, known today as the Philadelphia Hand Center, and in 1976, developed a premier Hand rehabilitation educational experience, still ongoing as the Philadelphia Hand Meeting.
+Together, they founded the Hand Rehabilitation Center in 1972, known today as the Philadelphia Hand Center.
+In 1976 they developed a premier Hand rehabilitation educational experience, still ongoing as the Philadelphia Hand Meeting.

 Evelyn was one of the six original founders of the ASHT and served as its president in 1981.
 Her crowning achievement through years of enthusiasm and vision was the creation of the JOURNAL of HAND THERAPY in 1987 where she served as its first editor-in-chief until 1998.
 She was instrumental in developing the International Federation of Societies for Hand Therapists, serving as its first president from 1986-1992.

 The world over, she is known for her passion for travel and education.
 Her teaching and publication history are extensive.
 Evelyn was one of the four original editors and an author of Rehabilitation of the Hand, affectionately known as “The Bible of Hand Therapy.”
-Her contributions to the science and dissemination of science of hand therapy has and will be experienced by generations of hand therapists.
+Her contributions to the science and dissemination of science of hand therapy has and will be experienced by generations.

 Evelyn Mackin truly embodies the ideals of a hand therapist.
 Her passion for hand therapy and selfless sharing of knowledge are reflected in this award.

-PURPOSE: In 2005, AHTF established a grant in recognition of Evelyn Mackin, PT—a founder of the American Society of Hand Therapists, Past-Chair of the American Hand Therapy Foundation, and 1st Editor of the Journal of Hand Therapy.
+PURPOSE: In 2005, the AHTF established a grant in recognition of Evelyn.
 The purpose of the award is to foster professional relationships throughout the international hand therapy community and increase the visibility and quality of hand and upper limb rehabilitation all over the world through education and communication.

-This prestigious award is given to an occupational or physical therapist who has contributed to the body of knowledge of hand therapy through teaching, volunteer service, and research.
-The grantee travels to various hand therapy facilities, presenting on a specific domain of hand therapy, and in return shares the “pearls” of hand rehabilitation learned from the experience.
+This prestigious award is given to an occupational or physical therapist who will be traveling to an under served area, has contributed to the body of knowledge of hand therapy through teaching, volunteering or participating in research.
+The recipient travels to a single or various hand therapy facilities, presenting on any domain of hand therapy.
+Then upon his or her return shares the “pearls” learned from the experience.